Nkluge-correa/TeenyTinyLlama/Utilities/README.md

 # Running the Utilities

+Documentation on how to run the utility scripts.

 ## Chinchilla Estimation

 The `chinchilla-estimation.py` will estimate your model's training using the [Chinchilla paper](https://arxiv.org/abs/2203.15556) as a reference.
 You must change the `N` and `D` parameters and run the script to see the estimations.
 The `calculate_loss` function estimates the foreseen loss for a language model of size `N` trained on a size `D` dataset.